TrustTheVote-Project/VoteTrackerPlus/docs/project-overview.md

 VOTES also gives the voter a CVR receipt that anonymously and cryptographically contains some of the same information.
 This creates a third copy of the data, distributed to the voters themselves.

-## 3.4) Post Election-Day Summary
+## 4.4) Post Election-Day Summary

 Once the polls close read-only copies of the VOTES data, which contain the same Merkle Trees originally created by the election officials augmented with all the CVR submitted by the voters, can be made available.
 VOTES supports incremental releases to the public of this data.

 Thus, the voters themselves can download copies of the election data, validate that their ballots are correctly contained within the elections, and tally all the contests themselves.
 This is a game changing capability regarding assessing the accuracy and trustworthiness of election.

-# 4) Partisan and Sectarian Responses to VOTES

-VOTES is inherently both 100% open source for full transparency and 100% non partisan.
-VOTES is about accurate and trustworthy elections and not about advancing any particular political party or other sectarian based agendas.
-It does advance partisian voting rights issues.
-Thegoal of the Merkle Tree inherent in the design of VOTES is to secure the history of the election as it occurs in real time with enough anonymity and trustworthiness and to distribute the data across all the stake holders.
-This distribution of the data as a set of Merkel Trees and in the manner described above maximizes the trustworthiness and accuracy of an election, and is a significant increase in such from current election technologies.

-In summay, the 100% open source nature of VOTES in both design and implementation allows any political party that holds accurate and trustworthy elections as a primary goal and requirement of democracy to use, inspect, question, enhance, and trust VOTES.
+# 5) Summary

+In summary, VOTES is a 100% open source election and voting system, operated by election officials while being owned and verified by the people, that increases the security, accuracy, and trustworthiness of a paper ballot election.